Ground Penetrating Radar (GPR) Services

 What is ground penetrating radar GPR and how does it work?

 Transmitted electromagnetic waves are reflected back to the surface when encountering objects/materials with differing dielectric properties to the surrounding ground.
-The reflected waves can then be analysed to produce a pseudo cross-section of the ground beneath.
+The reflected radio waves can then be analysed to produce a pseudo cross-section of the ground beneath.

 What can a GPR survey detect?